graphql/graphiql/README.md

   Accepts a GraphQLType instance and returns an array of field names.
   If not provided, a default behavior will be used.

+- `theme`: an optional string of the theme you'd like to use for GraphiQL.
+Currently only `dark` is available.

 **Children:**

 * `<GraphiQL.Logo>`: Replace the GraphiQL logo with your own.